linode/docs/docs/applications/project-management/install-farmos.md

 ## Registering a Domain Name for FarmOS
 If you want to register a domain name, maybe something like `yourfarm.com`, check out our guide on the [DNS Manager](https://www.linode.com/docs/networking/dns/dns-manager-overview) and add your FQDN to the Linode Manager.
 A FQDN will provide you, and the people who plan on using FarmOS, the ability to navigate to a URL, instead of your Linode's public IP address.
-If you plan on using FarmOS internally, you can skip this part.
+If you plan on using FarmOS internally, you can skip this step.

 ## Generate a Google API Key
-FarmOS, can interface with GoogleMaps.
+FarmOS can interface with GoogleMaps.
 You need a GoogleAPI key to use this feature.
-The FarmOS official documentation has a section about it in their [docs.](http://farmos.org/hosting/googlemaps/).
+The FarmOS official documentation has a section about it in their [docs](http://farmos.org/hosting/googlemaps/).
 Interfacing with GoogleMaps allows you to save certain areas into FarmOS.
 When creating FarmOS projects and tasks, you can use the Google Maps API to pinpoint where the task takes place.